Don't isolate the QL muscle! Do these 3 exercises instead.

 In other words, the QL muscle helps the low back arch and the body tilt to the side (i.e., lateral flexion).

 This brings up the main point for this article.
-It’s not just the QL muscle that matters when troubleshooting our pain but all of the muscles that surround the QL as well.
+It’s not just the QL muscle that matters when troubleshooting your pain but all of the muscles that surround the QL as well.

-The Importance of the QL Muscles and the Muscles Surrounding them
+The Importance of the Muscles Surrounding the QL

 The QL Muscle is one of many muscles that affect how the pelvis, ribs and lower back move.
 This part of the body is collectively known as the lumbo-pelvic-hip complex.